Daniel Barenboim: Career

 After performing in Buenos Aires, Barenboim made his international debut as a pianist at the age of 10 in 1952 in Vienna and Rome.
-In 1955 he performed in Paris, in 1956 in London, and in 1957 in New York under the baton of Leopold Stokowski.
+In 1955, he performed in Paris, in 1956, in London, and in 1957 in New York under the baton of Leopold Stokowski.
 Regular concert tours of Europe, the United States, South America, Australia and the Far East followed thereafter.

 In June 1967, Barenboim and his then-fiancée Jacqueline du Pré gave concerts in Jerusalem, Tel Aviv, Haifa and Beersheba before and during the Six-Day War.
 His friendship with musicians Itzhak Perlman, Zubin Mehta, and Pinchas Zukerman, and marriage to du Pré led to the 1969 film by Christopher Nupen of their performance of the Schubert "Trout" Quintet.

 Following his debut as a conductor with the English Chamber Orchestra in Abbey Road Studios, London, in 1966, Barenboim was invited to conduct by many European and American symphony orchestras.
-Between 1975 and 1989, he was music director of the Orchestre de Paris, where he conducted much contemporary music.
+Between 1975 and 1989, he was music director of the Orchestre de Paris, where he often conducted contemporary music.

 Barenboim made his opera conducting debut in 1973 with a performance of Mozart's Don Giovanni at the Edinburgh Festival.
 He made his debut at Bayreuth in 1981, conducting there regularly until 1999.
 In 1988, he was appointed artistic and musical director of the Opéra Bastille in Paris, scheduled to open in 1990, but was fired in January 1989 by the opera's chairman Pierre Bergé.
 Barenboim was named music director designate of the Chicago Symphony Orchestra in 1989 and succeeded Sir Georg Solti as its music director in 1991, a post he held until 17 June 2006.
 He expressed frustration with the need for fund-raising duties in the United States as part of being a music director of an American orchestra.

-Since 1992, Barenboim has been music director of the Berlin State Opera and the Staatskapelle Berlin, succeeding in maintaining the independent status of the State Opera.
+In 1992, Barenboim became music director of the Berlin State Opera and the Staatskapelle Berlin, succeeding in maintaining the independent status of the State Opera.
 He has tried to maintain the orchestra's traditional sound and style.
 In autumn 2000 he was made conductor for life of the Staatskapelle Berlin.

 On 15 May 2006, Barenboim was named principal guest conductor of La Scala opera house, in Milan, after Riccardo Muti's resignation.
 He subsequently became music director of La Scala in 2011.

 In 2006, Barenboim presented the BBC Reith Lectures, presenting a series of five lectures titled In the Beginning was Sound.
 The lectures on music were recorded in a range of cities, including London, Chicago, Berlin, and two in Jerusalem.
 In the autumn of 2006, Barenboim gave the Charles Eliot Norton Lectures at Harvard University, entitling his talk Sound and Thought.